 Easy Christmas Crockpot Candy

-Featured in Sweet Treats Everyone Will Love.
+Category: Sweet Treats Everyone Will Love

 When I realized I needed neighbor and teacher gifts last minute, my aunt's crockpot candy came to the rescue.
 A few hours and two pounds of chocolate later, I had enough to fill everyone's holiday tins!